 Duncan, Louis, Kenneth, Cairo, October 1943 – in North Africa 1941-42 – Theo – George – Derek – David – Kenneth [Surnames unknown]

 On returning from the war, he volunteered to join the Territorial Army, The Surrey Yeomanry, for some years.
 Kenneth decided not to join the family brewery, concerned at the friction he had seen between brothers in the business in previous generations.
-So he joined a subsidiary, Saccone & Speed, a wine merchant and ships chandler operating in the UK & in Gibraltar to this day.
+So he joined a subsidiary, Saccone & Speed, a wine merchant and ships chandler, where by 1952 he was Managing Director, London, with operations in the UK & in Gibraltar to this day.
 In 1953 he achieved ‘Master of Wine’, the highest accolade of the Wine & Spirit Association, in the very first year of its existence.

 The Duke of Gloucester, Master of the Vintner’s company, presents the award, Bishop of London behind.
 20/10/1953